 Address: 1111 W. 6th St.

 Schlosser development is moving forward with development of the south building at 1111 W 6th, the former Austin ISD headquarters located just west of downtown.
-McGinnis Lochridge will lease 38,700 sf of the building’s 69,642 sf and plans to move into the space in fall 2021.
+McGinnis Lochridge will lease 38,700 square feet of the building’s 69,642 square feet and plans to move into the space in fall 2021.

 Schlosser purchased the site from AISD in 2018 and had originally proposed two buildings for the site, but market factors driven by COVID-19 caused a change in plans.
 Schlosser will now move forward with the south building, but the north building has been put on hold for the time being.